 When a customer defaults on a pawnbroking loan, the pledged goods held as security are sold to repay the customer debt.
 At the point the pawnbroking loan becomes past due the loan is classified as in default and interest income is accrued net of expected credit losses per stage 3 of the expected credit loss model.
 At the start of the realisation process the expected credit loss calculation is re-performed based on the expected cash flows of the retail process, with any increase in expected credit losses recognised as a cost of sale.
-The expected credit loss calculation is based on an estimate of the time required to sell the pledged goods and an estimate of the retail price achieved, valued at amortised cost under IFRS 9 using the original effective rate of interest.
+The expected credit loss calculation is based on an estimate of the retail price achieved, valued at amortised cost under IFRS 9 using the original effective rate of interest.
 The value of expected credit losses is updated at each reporting date to reflect any change in circumstances.